cr0stata/cr0stata.github.io/_pages/podcast.md

 #   - featured image
 #   - image
 #   - layout
-author_profile: false
+# author_profile: false
-related: false
+# related: false
-share: false
+# share: false
 ---
+# Stardust Podcast
 I am the account manager of Stardust Podcast.
 A research podcast.
 Here, I will post some news and links related to it.

 The podcast is available, through [Anchor.fm](https://anchor.fm/stardust-podcast), in more than seven different podcast platforms.